JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 ![Dialog 2]({{ site.baseurl }}/{{ site.img_tutorial_root }}/kotlin-android/1-create-new-project.png)

-Choose creating an activity that will be generated for you:
+Choose the type of Android activity that you want to be generated for you:

 ![Dialog 3]({{ site.baseurl }}/{{ site.img_tutorial_root }}/kotlin-android/2-create-new-project.png)